calyxir/calyx/docs/fud/xilinx.md

 The server must have `vivado` and `vivado_hls` available on the remote machine's path.
 (If you need the executable names to be something else, please file an issue.)

-To tell if this has been set up correctly, run `ssh username@havarti.cs.cornell.edu` (or the name of whichever server you are using to access Xilinx tools) and ensure that you are not prompted for a password.
+To tell if this has been set up correctly, run `ssh <username>@<xilinx.tool.server>` and ensure that you are not prompted for a password.
 The `ssh-copy-id` command will let you setup your server to authenticate without a password.
+Note that after you SSH into the server, the Vivado command should work without needing to run any source command.

+Here's how you would ssh into Havarti:

+    ssh user@havarti.cs.cornell.edu
+    user@havarti:~$ vivado

+    ****** Vivado v2020.2 (64-bit)

 ### Setting up Local Tools